MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

 ### Highlights

 - Fully open source, completely free, and completely free; say goodbye to non-open source non-free software.
-- With full i18n support, you can add your own language files in the `frontend/public/locales` folder.
-Some languages ​​use AI translation.
-If you are not satisfied, please feel free to submit translations through PR or Issue (Translations should be based on simplified Chinese).
+- With full multilingual support, please contribute to us through Crowdin!
 - With complete entry help, don’t know what to fill in the box?
 You are in the right place!
 - Ability to create files from scratch, no need to copy files from elsewhere.
 - With light mode and dark mode.